mscook/SeqFindR/README.rst

 **Version 0.31.1 released on 10 July 2014.**

-**We are not testing SeqFindr builds on on Linux systems & MacOSX systems.**
+**We are now testing SeqFindr builds on both Linux & MacOSX systems.**

 Best use "git log" for a changelog as the changelog_ for most recent changes/fixes/enhancements may not be up to date.